UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/The 'Toy Story' You Remember.md

 The Lion King on 35 mm film (top) versus Blu-ray.
 See a clip from the film on 35 mm here.

 ![](https://substackcdn.com/image/fetch/$s_!T9lv!,w_424,c_limit,f_webp,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2Ff0c2f5eb-b4f8-4249-af6f-0441c97c78b1_1814x2120.png)

-Mulan on 35 mm film (top) versus Blu-ray.
+> [[Mulan]] on 35 mm film (top) versus Blu-ray.
 See the film’s trailer on 35 mm here.

 For a number of years, there’s been talk in film-preservation circles about *Toy Story* and the Disney renaissance.
 This work sits in an odd place.
-The world was still pretty analog when the computer animation boom arrived: out of necessity, these projects became hybrids of new and old.
-What’s the *right* way to see digital movies that were designed for 35 mm film?
+The world was still pretty analog when the computer animation boom arrived: o**ut of necessity, these projects became hybrids of new and old.** What’s the *right* way to see digital movies that were designed for 35 mm film?

 The studios themselves haven’t quite figured it out.
 On Disney+, the colors of *Toy Story* feel a bit raw — searing greens that were meant to darken on film, for example.
-Meanwhile, the newer *Toy Story* Blu-ray shares more in common with the original colors, but it’s still an altered, colder look.
+**Meanwhile, the newer *Toy Story* Blu-ray shares more in common with the original colors, but it’s still an altered, colder look.**

 When digital transfers first showed up, people were thrilled, including at Pixar.
 Movies became “crisper, clearer and more stunning on home video systems” than in theaters, some claimed.[^10] Even so, it’s a little disquieting to think that *Toy Story*, the film that built our current world, is barely available in the form that wowed audiences of the ‘90s.
 The same goes for many other movies from the transitional era.